Kerr Hollow Heritage Trace - History

 In addition to the properties owned by Mollie Kerr and her brother J.L.
 Kerr, five other families owned property in the hollow, contained within the UT Arboretum grounds, when the area was purchased by the government in 1942.
 The Clyde E. Foster house was located on the site of the present day Arboretum Visitors Center and the J. Walters Taylor property was located just below the Foster house.
 The Taylor house, a log cabin style structure dating from the late 1830s, was originally owned by the Winchester family.
 The Foster house was previously owned by the Gorman family.
 Gorman and Winchester family photos taken during the 1920's period were provided by descendents and are on display in the lobby of the Arboretum Visitors Center.
 Farther up the hollow from the Visitors Center was the Josie Robinson farm and up and across the road was the W.R.
 Scarbrough family.
 Scarbrough (also spelled Scarboro) Creek bears the family's name.
 The H.H.
 Hackworth property was located across the road from the Kerr farm.

-Descriptions and photos of all of the properties - taken at the time they were purchased by the government for the Manhattan Project - can be viewed by clicking the Kerr Hollow Properties link at the right.
-A link to a 1942 aerial photo and map of the property locations is also in the list at the right.
+Descriptions and photos of all of the properties - taken at the time they were purchased by the government for the Manhattan Project - can be viewed by clicking the Kerr Hollow Properties link above.
+A link to a 1942 aerial photo and map of the property locations is also in the list above.